secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 ## Introduction

 Welcome to the Manager Challenge page.
-We are rolling out a 4 week manager challenge in September 2020, "The GitLab Great Managers Program."
+We are rolling out a pilot 4 week manager challenge in September 2020, "The GitLab Great Managers Program."
+The pilot of this program will include a group of managers at GitLab.
+After the pilot, iterations will be made to the program and then rolled out to all GitLab managers.
 All details relating to the challenge can be found here on this page.

 <figure class="video_container">
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vST_3shd7g0Y6E46JaCdtpXKHfj6D8TAjF-fgZ4IiZ_1NETN2f8ROjBE6NtOpCSs0YXwWgYq-oHryO9/embed?start=true&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>